The International Journal

-New Gestalt Voices is a platform to support mostly, but not exclusively, those who have not published before to share their writings in relation to gestalt therapy and wider applications of gestalt practice.
+NGV is a platform to support mostly, but not exclusively, those who have not published before to share their writings in relation to gestalt therapy and wider applications of gestalt practice.
+The International Journal is published twice yearly e-journal in PDF format.
 We also enable sharing of other forms of creativity via this dedicated web-space, including images and audiovisual material.
-In addition, we publish a twice yearly e-journal in PDF format.
+We are open to publishing one-off manuscripts, booklets and extended texts.

-We published the very first issue of the international NGV journal in July 2017, and we’re currently working on the fourth edition.
-The journal is available to download at no cost, and we aim to ensure dissemination via all gestalt teaching institutions and the major associations.
+We published the very first issue of the NGV International journal in July 2017, and we’re currently working on the sixth edition due out in July 2020.
 We welcome contributions in any language, and will endeavour to facilitate translation into English where we can.

 If you’re wondering whether you could write for New Gestalt Voices, or contribute in another way, the answer is highly likely to be yes!
 We’ve found that many people who would like to write report going through a process of self-doubting, and often don’t know where or how to start.
 Well, one of the main reasons we’re here is to provide lots of support to new writers, so if you have any interest in sharing your creative energy please do get in touch.

-Our aspirations for New Gestalt Voices are conveyed by the reasons we set it up.
+Our aspirations for NGV Publishing are conveyed by the reasons we set it up.
 The current written field of gestalt is dominated by a small number of voices relative to the size of the profession.
 Although barriers to new writers may be as much perceptual as actual, and indeed there is much that the current gestalt publications are doing to support new writers, the narrowness of the field fosters a sense that gestalt writing is mostly for the already established.

 Experiment in breaking down barriers

-In response to these dynamics, we conceive New Gestalt Voices as an experiment in breaking down barriers, both perceived and real.
-Conversations had through the process of putting together the journal have suggested the following as emphases that potential new writers find supportive:
+In response to these dynamics, we conceive NGV Publishing as an experiment in breaking down barriers, both perceived and real.
+Conversations had through the process of supporting writers have suggested the following as emphases that potential new (as well as existing) writers find supportive:

 Supporting forms of creativity other than writing, including drawings, audiovisual, and mixed media pieces (writing inspired by visual images).
 We don’t want a fixed format to constrain the outcome.